mm6/InternetOfThingsCourse/Weeks/week3.md

 ## Topics

-In week 3 we study client side web technologies such as Javascript, XML, and JSON.
+In week 3 we study client side web technologies such as Javascript, XML, JSON, and websockets.
-We begin our study of WebSockets.
-We demonstrate how WebSockets may be used to carry messages between a browser and an MQTT broker.
-Real time interactions are displayed in a browser using the Google Charts Javascript library.
+We also begin our study of MQTT.
+We describe the role that MQTT plays in several major IoT platforms - AWS IoT, Microsoft Azure IoT, Google Cloud IoT, and IBM Watson IoT.
+This week includes several demonstrations showing microcontrollers, browsers, and Java programs interacting with an MQTT broker.
+The Google Charts Javascript library is introduced and shows real time graphical displays of IoT events in a browser.

 + Client side AJAX in Javascript
 + Client and server side Websockets
 + The MQTT protocol
 + Demonstration: Real time mouse movements through an MQTT broker
 + Demonstration: A Java application communicates through an MQTT broker to Google Charts in a browser
 + Demonstration: A Micro controller communicates through an MQTT broker to a browser